Are you a multi-tasker? Or you know someone who is? Does multitasking mean being efficient?

 I finally got the proper understanding of multitasking

-It was here in Chillibreeze that I got the proper understanding of multi-tasking or time-sharing.
+Here at Chillibreeze, I got the proper understanding of multi-tasking or time-sharing.
 It is not about how many kinds of tasks you can do at one go.
 It was all about setting a time to focus on a certain task and then switching focus on to another task and also focusing on the meetings with efficiency.
 It is all about the focus.

 It is how you manage the time you have.
 It is all in your hands.
 Yes, we all have a 24/7 timespan.
 It all depends on how we divide that into focus time for specific tasks.